Book throws 3 TD passes, No. 15 Notre Dame beats BC 40-7

 A total of 29 players, some with eligibility remaining, were introduced before the final home game.
 The group is 31-6 in three seasons since a 4-8 freshman year in 2016.

-One of the players taking a pre-game bow was Book, who could return next fall after not playing his freshman campaign.
-He now has 29 touchdown passes for the season, 14 in the four-game winning streak.

-“We’ll see,” Book said when asked if it was going to be his final home game.
-“You never know what can happen.”
+But for the second straight week, Notre Dame Stadium was not filled after a streak of 273 sellouts since 1973.
+The announced crowd of 71,827 was 5,795 short of capacity.

-Leading 16-7 at halftime thanks to Jonathan Doerer’s field goals of 47, 20 and 45 yards, the Irish scored 17 points in the third quarter to bury the Eagles (5-6).
+Leading 16-7 at halftime thanks to Jonathan Doerer’s field goals of 47, 20 and 45 yards, the Irish scored 17 points in the third quarter to ground the Eagles.

 Book’s second touchdown pass, an 11-yarder to Cole Kmet, followed a fumble recovery by linebacker Drew White.
 On Notre Dame’s next possession, wideout Braden Lenzy zipped 61 yards on a jet sweep to put the Irish in command, 33-7.

-Book completed 26 of 40 passes for 239 yards and led the Irish with 66 yards on 12 carries.
-He connected with Chase Claypool on a 6-yard TD in the second quarter and Chris Finke for a 6-yard score in the final quarter that was set up by freshman safety Kyle Hamilton’s team-leading fourth interception.
+Book also connected with Chase Claypool on a 6-yard TD in the second quarter and Chris Finke for a 6-yard score in the final quarter that was set up by freshman safety Kyle Hamilton’s team-leading fourth interception.
+Claypool and Finke have used up their eligibility.

+“We wanted to be all seniors in the end zone on Senior Night,” Book said.
+“To be able to get those two in there is awesome.”

 Boston College’s only touchdown came in the second quarter on a 1-yard run by quarterback Dennis Grosel, who managed just 63 yards on 9-of-20 passing and was sacked four times by the Irish, twice by defensive end Adetokunbo Ogundeji.